DanScherr/ibm-school-of-data_engineering/5-SQL/4-Movies_table-Exercicios/README.md

 ``In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.``<sup>1</sup>

 ### ii.
 Building docker-compose:
-> - $ docker-compose -f docker-compose.yml up --remove-orphans
+> - $ docker-compose -f docker-compose.yml up --remove-orphans<br>
 ![](./images/running-docker_compose.png)

 ## 3. Accessing and configurating pgAdmin:
 ### i.
 Accessing pgAdmin:
-- You must access via browser on: [localhost:8080](localhost:8080).
+- You must access via browser on: [localhost:8080](localhost:8080).<br>
 ![](./images/accessing-pgadmin.png)
-- You must insert the e-mail you gave on the docker-compose and password to login.
+- You must insert the e-mail you gave on the docker-compose and password to login.<br>
 ![](./images/inside-pgadmin.png)

 ### ii.
 Registering server:
-- RIght-click on Servers -> Register -> Server...
+- RIght-click on Servers -> Register -> Server...<br>
 ![](./images/click-to-register-server.png)
-- Type-in a name on General tab.
+- Type-in a name on General tab.<br>
 ![](./images/entering-server-name.png)
 - Type-in
     - Host-name (container name from docker-compose)
     - Port (port configured on the postgre container on docker-compose)
     - Username (setted on environment on docker-compose)
-    - Password (setted on environment on docker-compose)
+    - Password (setted on environment on docker-compose)<br>
     ![](./images/entering-connection-informations.png)

 ## 4. Connecting to VsCode: